speakeztech/CloudflareFS/docs/GAP_ANALYSIS.md

 ## Executive Summary

-**UPDATE (September 2024)**: CloudflareFS has made significant progress!
-Major services including Queues, Vectorize, Hyperdrive, and Durable Objects are now fully implemented with both Runtime and Management APIs.
-Platform coverage has increased from ~30% to ~80%.
+**UPDATE (September 2024)**: CloudflareFS has made initial progress!
+Major services including Queues, Vectorize, Hyperdrive, and Durable Objects are now fully derived from translation tooling with both Runtime and Management APIs.
+Initial platform coverage has increased from ~30% to ~80% while significant work remains to structure tests, examples and back-porting updates into Glutinum and Hawaii as findings from this process show avenues for improving those tools.

 ## Service Implementation Status